shotleft/zondo-knowledge-graph/README.md

 ## Notebooks

-The following notebooks reflect sequential stages of development and testing as described in the accompanying project report:
+The following notebooks reflect the sequential stages of development and testing as described in the accompanying project report:

 #### _5.1	Round 1 - component evaluation & selection of project report_